Renato Pozzetto

 Renato Pozzetto (born 14 July 1940) is an Italian actor, director, comedian, and singer.

 Biography

-Pozzetto was born into a working-class family from Milan and grew up in the town of Gemonio (in the Province of Varese).
+Pozzetto was born into a working-class family from Milan and grew up in the comune (municipality) of Gemonio, in the province of Varese.
 After graduation, he made his debut as a comedian at the Derby Club in Milan.
-In 1964, he and his childhood friend Cochi Ponzoni formed the duo Cochi & Renato.
+In 1964, he and his childhood friend Cochi Ponzoni formed the duo Cochi e Renato.
 They recorded several successful songs, often written in collaboration with Enzo Jannacci.
 These songs often had a satirical and/or nonsense take.
 Their most popular hits include "La canzone intelligente" ("The intelligent song", a satire about songwriting) and "E la vita, la vita".
-From the mid 1970s through the first half of the 1990s, Pozzetto enjoyed a prolific career in film, where he became famous for his trademark pronounced Milanese accent and for his shy and stuttering way of speaking.

-In the mid 2000s, following almost two decades of separation, he reunited with Ponzoni.
+From the mid-1970s through the first half of the 1990s, Pozzetto enjoyed a prolific career in film, where he became famous for his trademark pronounced Milanese accent and for his shy and stuttering way of speaking.
+In the mid-2000s, following almost two decades of separation, he reunited with Ponzoni.

-Pozzetto has also lent his voice to Rocks, the dog protagonist of the movie Look Who's Talking Now, for the Italian dubbing.